ruby-dojo/page-monitor-kata/README.md

 # Feature #7

-- Given the app is ready to ship
+- Given the app needs to work as a gem
 - When I install the gem
 - Then I am able to use it by running the executable on the path

+Make sure your code is hooked with the executable in the `bin` directory.

+Test your gem like so:

+    gem build page_monitor.gemspec

+    gem install page_monitor-0.0.1.gem

+And the executable should be on your path.

 # License